Pinal County Commission on Trial Court Appointments

 Application Deadline Extended - Friday, February 12, 2016

 Purpose: This non-partisan commission is chaired by the Chief Justice of the Arizona Supreme Court (or his designee).
 Primary responsibility is to screen, interview and select judicial nominees for submission to the Governor of Arizona for the Governor's final selection to fill judicial vacancies.

-Arizona's Constitution (Article 6, Section 36.C. and Section 41.D. provides for ethnic and gender diversity on the commissions.
-Minorities and women are encouraged to apply for positions on the judicial nominating commissions.
+Arizona's Constitution (Article 6, Section 41.D. provides for ethnic and gender diversity on the commission.
+Minorities and women are encouraged to apply for positions on the judicial nominating commission.

 Term: Four years.
 The Governor’s appointees must be confirmed by the Arizona State Senate.

 An application form must be submitted to the State Bar by Friday, February 12, 2016.
 For additional information contact Nina Benham at 602.340.7329 or Nina.Benham@staff.azbar.org.